Causality Constraints on Gravitational Effective Field Theories

-Moreover, probing the EFT of gravity with GWs is even more promising when dim-6 operators are included.
+We also would like to discuss the possibility of probing gravitational EFTs with dim-6 operators.
 The dim-6 operators typically dominate over the dim-8 ones in the EFT expansion and could contribute to inspiral waveforms at lower post-Newtonian (PN) order.
 While dim-6 operators could start contributing to the inspiral waveform at 5PN order~\cite{AccettulliHuber:2020dal}, 3 orders lower than the dim-8 operators (see App.~\ref{app:observability}), we can still use the constraints obtained in Ref.~\cite{Sennett:2019bpc} as a conservative estimation of constraints on the dim-6 EFT corrections.
 This implies that GW events like GW151226 and GW170608 could already probe the EFT of gravity with dim-6 operators for a cutoff $\cut \in [10^{-13}\,,10^{-12}]$eV or even a wider range.
 Future GW detectors like Einstein Telescope and LISA are expected to measure the PN coefficients with fractional accuracies of 10\% \cite{Mishra:2010tp, Arun:2006yw} or better.
 Figure~\ref{fig:obs} shows the potential detectability of generic dim-6 operators with future GW detectors.
 Specifically, we assume the dim-6 operators are detectable if their corrections on the phase of observed inspiraling GWs, calculated within the EFT validity regime, is greater than ${\cal O}(1)$.
 For a given GW source, the EFT corrections are proportional to $\Lambda^{-4}$ and accumulate during inspiral.
 Therefore, the total dephasing could be less than ${\cal O}(1)$, if $\Lambda$ is too large or is so small that there are not enough GW data available within the EFT validity regime, leading to an upper bound and a lower bound on $\Lambda$ for the dim-6 operators to be detectable.
-Remarkably, it is possible to probe the dim-6 operators of the EFT of gravity while remaining consistent with causality at a cutoff in the range $\cut \in [10^{-14},\,10^{-11}]$ eV if we observe binary BHs of $20 M_\odot$ inspiraling at 300Mpc with the Einstein Telescope.
+For example, it is possible to probe the dim-6 operators of the EFT of gravity at a cutoff in the range $\cut \in [10^{-14},\,10^{-11}]$ eV if we observe binary BHs of $20 M_\odot$ inspiraling at 300Mpc with the Einstein Telescope.
 That range can then be lowered to $\cut \in [10^{-17},\,10^{-15}]$eV if we observe two $10^5 M_\odot$ BHs inspiraling at 3Gpc with LISA.
+However, these ranges have already been ruled out on causality consideration.

 \onecolumngrid